registreerocks/bigchaindb-api-deprecated/README.md

         $ docker-compose up
     Wait for about a minute until all is configured correctly.

 You can explore the API by visiting http://localhost:8002/v0.1/ui/.
-It not functioning though due to the lack of a valid JWT.
+It is not functioning though due to the lack of a valid JWT.

 To rebuild the image, call